-Marostica is a little town in the province of Vicenza, mostly known for its delicious cherries (Festival in May) and the live chess game (September every 2 years).
+Marostica is a little town in the province of Vicenza, mostly known for its delicious cherries (Festival in May) and the live chess game (September every 2 years in even-numbered years).

 The first impact was wonderful.
 I was still in the car.
 We were approaching Marostica and, from the distance, I could distinctly see the medieval walls climbing the hill.
 Bellissimo!
 The walls were built starting from 1372 by Cansignorio della Scala, lord of Verona.
 They are about 1.800 meters long, with a maximun height of 12 meters and provided with 24 towers.